Kentucky lawmakers advance bipartisan election reform bill

 The bill also seeks to strengthen election security protections.

 The legislation passed the Senate by a 33-3 margin, sending it back to the House to consider changes made to it.
 Republicans dominate both chambers, but Senate Democrats joined in voting for the bill.
+However, the measure didn’t come up for a potential final vote before the House adjourned shortly before midnight.
+That means supporters will have to wait until lawmakers reconvene for a two-day wrap-up session in late March to take up the measure.
 If it clears the legislature, it would be sent to Democratic Gov. Andy Beshear.

 “If it passes and becomes law, not only will it transform the way in which Kentucky elects its public officials, but also ensure that we have one of the best voter integrity laws in the country,” Republican Senate Majority Floor Leader Damon Thayer said.